 In 2017, a game called Fight of Gods was blocked by the Malaysian Communications Multimedia Commission (MCMC), as it is a “[t]hreat to the sanctity of religion and interracial harmony in the country”.
-Similarly, both Malaysian and Indonesian governments were found to be blocking FanFiction.Net, due to its contents’ homesexual and erotic nature.
+Similarly, both Malaysian and Indonesian governments were found to be blocking FanFiction.Net, due to its contents’ homosexual and erotic nature.

 Without announcements or justification from the government, it would be difficult to figure out if censorships are being done.
 We have seen numerous examples of governments’ campaigns against certain types of content that violate their laws and/or values.
-But how vulnerable is this power to censor content to abuse?
+But how vulnerable is this power to censor the content to abuse?

-In 2017 as well, 161 websites was banned by the Indonesian government, which included sites that cater to the LGBT community, an independent news outlet based in the United States and a blog that features criticism for the current government.
+In 2017 as well, 161 websites were banned by the Indonesian government, which included sites that cater to the LGBT community, an independent news outlet based in the United States and a blog that features criticism for the current government.
 No news, no anything from the government.
 However, using one tool, Indonesians learned that their access is being controlled by the government.

 While there are more sophisticated and time-consuming strategies to measure censorship, Tor Project, which is in the forefront of censorship circumvention and privacy-centric initiatives, developed a much simpler tool that can be used by anyone around the world: the Open Observance Network Interference (OONI) Probe.
 This very tool helped in realising and validating the censorship of 161 active websites in Indonesia.